Andy Preece: Southport

+PVF

+In November 2017, Preece was appointed as the head coach of the PVF Football Academy in Vietnam.
+He briefly coached PVF's first team Pho Hien in the 2018 Second Division before returning to the youth academy.

 Chorley

 After a spell coaching in Vietnam, Preece moved into his current role of Director of Football at Chorley, combining first-team coaching with leading the club's education programme.
 Preece was appointed manager of Chorley on 28 May 2022 following the departure of Jamie Vermiglio.
+In April 2023 he took charge of his 750th match as a manager.

 Personal life

 Preece's wife and daughter were only a couple of rows behind Crystal Palace supporter Matthew Simmons when the Eric Cantona kung-fu kick incident occurred at Selhurst Park in January 1995.
-After this incident, in 2020 Preece explained that he once jumped into a small group of fans during a Blackpool reserves game with Leicester City (who had a young Emile Heskey in their team) after one fan had racially abused him for the entire match.
+After this incident, in 2020 Preece explained that he once jumped into a small group of fans during a Blackpool reserves game with Leicester City (which included Emile Heskey in their team) after one fan had racially abused him for the entire match.
 "After the game, I've run over and jumped in and confronted him, and then thought, 'Whoa, what am I doing?'
 I was pulled away, but it was too late — the FA got hold of it.
 It was front page of the Daily Sport.
 You know: Million-pound star does a Cantona."
 About forty Blackpool fans wrote to the FA in defence of Preece, saying the racial abuse he received was horrendous.
-The FA gave him a slap on the wrist.
+The FA reprimanded him but took no further action.
 "I will always be grateful to those people who wrote in and supported me at that time," Preece added.

 In 2021, Preece named the best XI he had played with.
 They were: Nigel Martyn (Crystal Palace), Lee Todd (Stockport County), Chris Coleman (Crystal Palace), Andy Morrison (Blackpool), Gareth Southgate (Crystal Palace), David Frain (Stockport County), Micky Mellon (Blackpool), Dean Gordon (Blackpool), Terry Dunfield (Bury), Chris Armstrong (Crystal Palace) and Tony Ellis (Blackpool).
 As for the best player he has played against, he chose Manchester United's Gary Pallister.
 "He was quick, he was strong, he was good in the air, he was good technically.
 You're just searching for a weakness.
 There was nothing you could do to get an edge on him."

 Preece's best friend is Andy Morrison, who was his teammate at Blackpool and with whom he has worked in coaching and managerial roles thereafter.

-He is a regular guest on the Preview Show, Blackpool's weekly in-house Tangerine TV production, alongside Ged Mills.